Automating the ML Pipeline

 Automation and Infrastructure Design

 As discussed, each stage of the machine-learning pipeline can be carefully planned and engineered, and most stages will interact with other components of the system.
-Typically all stages together can be automated to run end-to-end, triggered manually, triggered in regular intervals by a scheduler, or triggered by a monitoring system.
+Typically all stages together can be automated to run end to end, triggered manually, triggered in regular intervals by a scheduler, or triggered by a monitoring system.

 Modularity, Dependencies, and Interfaces

-In the literature, a pipeline consisting of one or multiple ad-hoc scripts is referred to as a big-ass script architecture antipattern.
+In the literature, a pipeline consisting of one or multiple ad hoc scripts is referred to as a big-ass script architecture antipattern.
 Except for the most trivial pipelines, dividing the pipeline into individual modules with clear inputs and outputs helps to structure, test, and evolve the system.
 In many cases, each stage can be represented by one or multiple functions or modules.
 In chapter Pipeline Quality, we will illustrate some concrete examples of such decomposition.

 Such decomposition helps to separate concerns, where different team members can work on different parts of the system, but still understand how the different parts interface with each other.
 Smaller components with clear inputs and outputs are also easier to test than code snippets deep within a larger block of code.